 Like almost every other program, Excel comes with a few (?) annoyances, along with its great features.
 I butted heads with AutoComplete feature last week, and after a few attempts, we reached an agreement on how to work together nicely.
+Here's how you can stop unwanted AutoComplete in cells.

 Please Don’t AutoComplete